microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 11. On the **Ready to configure** page, select **Configure**.

-12. On the **Configuration complete** page verify that the task completed successfully and select **Exit**.
+12. On the **Configuration complete** page, verify that the task was completed successfully and select **Exit**.

    > **Note**: For more information regarding configuring hybrid Azure Active Directory join for managed domains, refer to <https://docs.microsoft.com/en-us/azure/active-directory/devices/hybrid-azuread-join-managed-domains#configure-hybrid-azure-ad-join>.

 ### Task 11: Perform Hybrid Azure AD join

-1. On the lab computer, in the Azure portal, verify that you are signed into the Azure AD tenant associated with the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises (the **Default directory**).
+1. On the lab computer, in the Azure portal, verify that you are signed in to the Azure AD tenant associated with the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises (the **Default directory**).
 If not, select the **Directory + Subscription** icon in the toolbar of the Azure portal (to the right of the **Cloud Shell** icon) to switch to that Azure AD tenant.

 2. In the Azure portal, navigate to the blade of the **APP1** virtual machine.